alexad20/Book_Selector/README.md

 - `style.css`: The stylesheet for the application.
 - `script.js`: The JavaScript file that contains the logic for spinning the wheel and selecting a book.
 - `convert.py`: The Python script to convert Goodreads CSV export to JSON.
+- `books.json`: The JSON file with book data.

 ## Links